 In terms of squats, dumbbell squats lie more towards body-weight exercises in terms of range of motion.
 Dumbbell squats enable full scope of movement and better fluidity in executing variations of the exercise.
 While dumbbell squats require greater stability, there is a lesser chance of injury because it engages the various stabilizing muscles to ensure safe performance of the exercise.

 Barbell squats, on the other hand, are more like machine-assisted workouts in terms of range of motion.
-This type of squats often requires a squat rack to safely lodge the barbell after every set to prevent spinal injury.
+This type of squats often requires a squat rack or power rack to safely lodge the barbell after every set to prevent spinal injury.
 Despite the reduced range of motion, barbell squats require strength to do the exercise with good form.

 The reduced range of motion allows only two main modes of barbell squats in the form of front squats and back squats, which target the anterior and posterior chain, respectively.
 The front squats target the core and the quads, while the back squats target the back and gluteal muscles as well as the hips.